shahrajabian/shahrajabian/README.md

 When I'm not immersed in engineering, I enjoy:

 - **Sports**: Bodybuilding and running
+- **Martial Arts**: Former kickboxer, with a passion for fitness
 - **Outdoor Activities**: Hiking, camping, and climbing with friends and family
-- **Martial Arts**: Former kickboxer, with a passion for fitness
+- **Cooking**: Exploring and preparing different cuisines

 ## 📫 Get in Touch